 - One vehicle used by you or any household member for transportation, regardless of its blue book value

-- Certain grants, scholarships, fellowships or other forms of tuition/education assistance for nine months after receiving those funds
+- Certain grants, scholarships, fellowships, or other forms of tuition/education assistance for 9 months after receiving those funds

-- Retroactive Social Security or SSI benefits for up to nine months after you receive them (including any lump-sum or installment payments)
+- Retroactive Social Security or SSI benefits for up to 9 months after receipt (including any lump-sum or installment payments)

-For a complete, up-to-date list of countable assets and resource exceptions for getting SSI benefits, visit the SSA’s website.
+For a complete, up-to-date list of countable assets and resource exceptions, visit the SSA’s website.

 How Much Can Married Couples Receive In SSI Benefits?

-If you and your new spouse both qualify for SSI benefits, the SSA may change your monthly check amount.
-In 2021, the maximum individual SSI benefits amount is $794 per month.
-If both spouses qualify for the maximum SSI payment, you’ll receive one monthly check for $1,191, not two for $794/apiece.
+If you and a new spouse both qualify for SSI benefits, then the SSA may change your monthly pay amount.
+In 2024, the maximum individual payment is $943 per month in SSI benefits.
+If two newly married people qualify for SSI, then you’ll receive one monthly check for $1,415, not two for $943.

 Still have questions?
-The logistics of changing your marital status can be hard enough without having to worry about losing your SSI benefits.
-To get answers about SSI benefits relevant to your specific situation, consult with a Social Security attorney.
-Plus, having a lawyer file your benefits application makes you 2x more likely to get approved the first time you apply!
-In addition to offering free, no-obligation legal consultations to answer all your claim questions, these lawyers always work on contingency.
-That means if you don’t win benefits, you pay that lawyer $0 for helping you.
-And if you do win, you’ll only pay a small, one-time fee.
+The logistics of changing your marital status can be hard enough without worrying about losing your SSI benefits.
+To get answers relevant to your specific situation, speak with a Social Security attorney.
+Plus, having a lawyer file your application makes you nearly 3x more likely to get payments within 6 months!